 This is a newish flash fiction journal, started in 2014.
 They have contests, offer mentoring, and publish regular issues.

-If you’re looking for a great collection of flash fiction, check out THE BEST SMALL FICTIONS by Queen’s Ferry Press, and edited by Robert Olen Butler with series editor Tara L. Masih:
+If you’re looking for a great collection of flash fiction, check out THE BEST SMALL FICTIONS edited by Tara L. Masih:

 A Few Bonus Flash Fiction journals:

 If you like “dark” fiction (think Twilight Zone), check out Lamplight, which gets about 4,000 visitors monthly.

 Doesn’t get enough traffic to register in the rankings, but check out FRiGG Magazine, which publishes two issues annually, and accepts stories under 1000 words.